paulzuradzki/autos_db_modeling/README.md

 # Description

-Package for schema definition and ETL for auto data.
+This is a package for schema definition and ETL for fictional automotive dealership data.

+* It's an exercise in database modeling, schema design, and ETL.
+* We will show how to programmatically define table schemas using an ORM, create Entity Relationship Diagrams (ERD), generate SQL DDL (data definition language), and use database migrations.

 # Setup